Erich Maria Remarque: Early life

 Remarque was born on 22 June 1898, as Erich Paul Remark, to Peter Franz Remark and Anna Maria (née Stallknecht), a working-class Roman Catholic family in Osnabrück.
 He was never close with his father, a bookbinder, but he was close with his mother and he began using the middle name Maria after World War I in her honor.
-Remarque was the third of four children of Peter and Anna.
+Remarque was the third of four children.
 His siblings were his older sister Erna, older brother Theodor Arthur (who died at the age of five or six), and younger sister Elfriede.

-The spelling of his last name was changed to Remarque when he published All Quiet on the Western Front in honor of his French ancestors and in order to dissociate himself from his earlier novel The Dream Room (Die Traumbude).
+The spelling of his last name was changed to Remarque when he published All Quiet on the Western Front in honor of his French ancestors and in order to disassociate himself from his earlier novel The Dream Room (Die Traumbude).
 His grandfather had changed the spelling from Remarque to Remark in the 19th century.
 Research by Remarque's childhood and lifelong friend Hanns-Gerd Rabe proved that Remarque had French ancestors – his great-grandfather Johann Adam Remarque, who was born in 1789, came from a French family in Aachen.
 This is contrary to the falsehood – perpetuated by Nazi propaganda – that his real last name was Kramer ("Remark" spelled backwards) and that he was Jewish.

 Military service

 During World War I, Remarque was conscripted into the Imperial German Army at the age of 18.
 On 12 June 1917, he was transferred to the Western Front, 2nd Company, Reserves, Field Depot of the 2nd Guards Reserve Division at Hem-Lenglet.
 On 26 June 1917 he was posted to the 15th Reserve Infantry Regiment, 2nd Company, Engineer Platoon Bethe, and fought in the trenches between Torhout and Houthulst.
-On 31 July 1917 he was wounded by shell shrapnel in his left leg, right arm and neck, and after being medically evacuated from the field was repatriated to an army hospital in Germany, where he recovered from his wounds.
-On October 1918, he was recalled to military service, but the war's armistice a month later put an end to his military career.
+On 31 July 1917 he was wounded by shell shrapnel in his left leg, right arm and neck, and after being medically evacuated from the field was repatriated to an army hospital in Duisburg, where he recovered from his wounds.
+In October 1918, he was recalled to military service, but the war's armistice a month later put an end to his military career.

 Post-war employment

 After the war he continued his teacher training and worked from 1 August 1919 as a primary-school teacher in Lohne, at that time in the county of Lingen, now in the county of Bentheim.
 From May 1920 he worked in Klein Berssen in the former County of Hümmling, now Emsland, and from August 1920 in Nahne, which has been a part of Osnabrück since 1972.
-On 20 November 1920 he applied for leave of absence from teaching.
+On 20 November 1920 he applied for a leave of absence from teaching.

 He worked at a number of different jobs in this phase of his life, including librarian, businessman, journalist, and editor.
 His first paid writing job was as a technical writer for the Continental Rubber Company, a German tire manufacturer.